 Process to Become a KCS v6 Certified Trainer

-- Attend an in-person KCS v6 Practices Workshop (full 2.5 day version)
+- Attend a KCS v6 Practices Workshop (full 2.5 day version)

 - Fill out the Application to Become a KCS v6 Certified Trainer.

-- Organize and co-teach an in-person KCS v6 Practices workshop with a KCS Certified Trainer (this can be a revenue generating event at a client site or a public workshop.
-Generally the organizer (candidate trainer) keeps revenue less expenses and the co-training fee.)
+- This can be a revenue generating event at a client site or a public workshop.
+Generally the organizer (candidate trainer) keeps revenue less expenses and the co-training fee.

 - The Co-Instructor must complete the Certified Trainer Candidate Assessment Form, verifying the candidate's training capabilities including: understanding of the KCS practices, ability to articulate the KCS practices with examples, ability to handle objections, ability to debrief the workshop exercises and draw out the key learning points.

 - A recommendation "to certify" the candidate from the Co-Instructor is a prerequisite to taking the KCS v6 Certified Trainer Exam.

 - Register, pay for, and schedule the exam

 - Follow these instructions to register for the KCS v6 Trainer Exam.
 Be sure to select the correct exam.

 - Because the KCS v6 Certified Trainer exam is a fill-in-the-blank format, a member of the KCS Academy or the Consortium for Service Innovation Staff will manually score the exam and contact you within two (2) business days to set up a time to review the results together.